| Information on Residencies |

 For me, the composerly life leaned heavily in the direction of being able to configure each day on its own terms.
 This meant having unlimited time to paddle in my kayak, hike in the woods, connect with other artist friends who were out on their own, and perfect my béarnaise sauce.
 Waking to a clean slate each morning meant that I could follow a flexible though rigorous schedule of composition and study, with a focus on developing my craft and art, while living in a kind of “gregarious solitude.”
 My daily work template was—and, two decades later, still is—a productive, positive, and dynamic experience.
 I embrace the end of the work day with gratitude, and I greet each dawn with renewed excitement and wonder.

-In the last several years, I’ve taken steps to create more opportunities to share with others what I’ve learned (so far) about the art and craft of composition.
-I’ve begun teaching private students over Skype; and I’ve been accepting invitations to give residencies and master classes at universities, colleges and conservatories in conjunction with performances of my music.
+In the last several decades, I’ve taken steps to create more opportunities to share with others what I’ve learned (so far) about the art and craft of composition.
+I teach private students over Zoom; and I’ve been accepting invitations to give virtual residencies and master classes at universities, colleges and conservatories in conjunction with performances of my music.
 I find both activities to be stimulating, fun and always fulfilling.

 As I recently wrote to a university student inquiring about composition lessons with me: